-- 1. Develop/redevelop commercial areas as mixed use/commercial districts that blend housing and commercial uses to: enhance the community's identity; encourage strong neighborhoods; increase housing choices; promote socioeconomic diversity; promote alternative modes of transportation; promote civic uses; and improve community interaction and involvement. - 2.
-Consider the development of commercial and office facilities in West Linn that will increase employment opportunities, reduce dependence on services outside of the City, and promote energy-efficient travel and land use patterns, while recognizing that there will be limits imposed by West Linn's topography and limited available land. - 3.
-Encourage retail commercial uses to be located in centers that facilitate one-stop shopping and discourage strip commercial development. - 4.
-Protect surrounding residential areas from adverse effects of commercial development in terms of loss of privacy, noise, lights, and glare.
+- Develop/redevelop commercial areas as mixed use/commercial districts that blend housing and commercial uses to: enhance the community's identity; encourage strong neighborhoods; increase housing choices; promote socioeconomic diversity; promote alternative modes of transportation; promote civic uses; and improve community interaction and involvement. - Consider the development of commercial and office facilities in West Linn that will increase employment opportunities, reduce dependence on services outside of the City, and promote energy-efficient travel and land use patterns, while recognizing that there will be limits imposed by West Linn's topography and limited available land. - 3.
+Encourage retail commercial uses to be located in centers that facilitate one-stop shopping and discourage strip commercial development.

-- 5. Require mixed use/commercial centers and uses to be aesthetically attractive and landscaped. - 6.
-Provide for interconnections between mixed use/commercial centers via transit, pedestrian pathways, and other means. - 7.
-Require standards for mixed-use areas that create livable areas that fit in with existing neighborhood character. - 8.
+- 4. Protect surrounding residential areas from adverse effects of commercial development in terms of loss of privacy, noise, lights, and glare. - 5.
+Require mixed use/commercial centers and uses to be aesthetically attractive and landscaped. - 6.
+Provide for multi-modal connections to, and interconnections between, mixed use/commercial centers via automobile, transit, bicycle and pedestrian facilities, or other means. - 7.
+Require standards for mixed-use commercial districts to promote safe access into and within these areas for walking, biking, and transit use from surrounding neighborhoods and that also create livable areas compatible with existing neighborhood character. - 8.
 Provide enhanced opportunities for neighborhood involvement in neighborhood plan decisions to ensure they are livable, provide service improvements to area residents, and fit with the character of the neighborhood.
 Any significant changes of residential zones to commercial shall occur only after a neighborhood planning process is completed.